dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

     * Custom TCP, 9042, anywhere
     * Custom TCP, 9160, anywhere
     * ALL Traffic, ALL, 172.31.0.0/20
-6. [Create a subnet](https://eu-west-2.console.aws.amazon.com/vpc/home?region=eu-west-2#subnets) and copy and paste its ID into `awscredentials.rb`.
+1. [Create a subnet](https://eu-west-2.console.aws.amazon.com/vpc/home?region=eu-west-2#subnets) and copy and paste its ID into `awscredentials.rb`.
 Use `172.31.0.0/20` as the CIDR.
-7. [Create two elastic IPs](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#Addresses:sort=PublicIp).
-Add them to `awscredentials.rb`.
-8. [Install the Amazon CLI](https://aws.amazon.com/cli/) and add it to your PATH.
+1. [Install the Amazon CLI](https://aws.amazon.com/cli/) and add it to your PATH.
 Configure it with `aws configure` using the same credentials you added to`awscredentials.rb`.
 Set the default region name to `eu-west-2`.

 #### Install Vagrant and VirtualBox

 1. Install the latest versions of [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/).
 At the time of writing these are Vagrant 1.9.1 and VirtualBox 5.1.12.
-2. Install the Vagrant AWS plugin: `vagrant plugin install vagrant-aws`
+1. Install the Vagrant AWS plugin: `vagrant plugin install vagrant-aws`

 #### Start Cluster